Language selection

 Methodology

-The more participatory the evaluation process, the greater the potential for evaluation findings to include sex-age disaggregated data and address GE results.
+The more participatory the evaluation process, the greater the potential for evaluation findings to include data disaggregated by sex, age and, where feasible, other relevant identity factors and address GE results.
 GE results are validated when evaluation methodologies integrate stakeholder participation throughout the evaluation process.
 Tips related to methodology include:

 Reporting and sharing results